Aspergillomarasmine A: Properties

-Aspergillomarasmine A takes the form of colourless crystals.
+Aspergillomarasmine A takes the form of colorless crystals.
 The chemical is insoluble in common organic solvents, but can dissolve in water under either basic or strongly acidic conditions.

 Anhydroaspergillomarasmine A, a lactam of aspergillomarasmine A, chemically called [1-(2-amino-2carboxyethyl)-6-carboxy-3-carboxymethyl-3-piperazinone], can also be found in Pyrenophora teres.
-The relative amount of these two toxins is dependent upon the pH of the growth medium, with lower pH favouring the lactam form.
+The relative amount of these two toxins is dependent upon the pH of the growth medium, with lower pH favoring the lactam form.
 The lactam can be hydrolyzed to aspergillomarasmine A by treating it with trifluoroacetic acid.

 Aspergillomarasmine A functions as a chelating agent, sequestering Fe3+ ions.
 It can inhibit endothelin converting enzymes even in the live rat, probably by chelating metals required by metalloproteases.

 When heated, aspergillomarasmine A decomposes between 225° and 236 °C. Hydrolysis produces L-aspartic acid and racemic 2,3-diaminopropionic acid.
 Even though the precursor component is chiral, 2,3-diaminopropionic acid easily racemizes in acid.

 Aspergillomarasmine A has [α]20°D at pH 7 of -48°.

 With nitrous acid aspergillomarasmine A is deaminated, and isoserine with aspartic acid is formed.

 Titration reveals changes in ionisation at pK 3.5 and 4.5 due to carboxylic acid groups, and pK 9.5 and 10 due to amino groups.

-Treatment with ninhydrin shows a purple colour.
+Treatment with ninhydrin produces a purple color.